wiktorlewandowski9/FaceSR-GAN/README.md

 This evolutionary approach allowed us to understand the trade-offs between different super-resolution techniques in the context of facial image enhancement.

+## Generator models note

+Our generator architecture evolved across versions to explore different capacity and feature extraction approaches:

+### Generator v1
+The initial generator used a straightforward approach with PixelShuffle for upsampling:
+- 7 convolutional layers with gradually decreasing channel dimensions (3→128→512→128→256→128→64→3)
+- PixelShuffle upsampling (2×) after the second and third layers
+- Instance normalization and ReLU activation throughout the network
+- Final Tanh activation for normalized output

+### Generator v2
+The enhanced generator modified the architecture with different channel allocations:
+- 8 convolutional layers with a different channel progression (3→128→512→128→384→128→128→32→3)
+- Same PixelShuffle upsampling strategy as v1
+- Added an additional refinement layer (conv7) before final output
+- Higher capacity in middle layers (384 vs 256 channels)
+- More balanced feature reduction toward the output

+### Performance of generators
+It's important to note that v2 isn't necessarily always better than v1 in all scenarios:

+- **v1 Advantages**: More straightforward channel reduction may provide better convergence for some datasets; fewer parameters can lead to faster training and inference; simpler architecture may generalize better with limited training data.

+- **v2 Advantages**: Additional layer provides more capacity for learning complex features; different channel allocations may capture certain facial details better; modified architecture might handle certain image characteristics more effectively.

+The optimal choice between these architectures depends on specific requirements, dataset characteristics, and computational constraints.
+Our experiments showed that both architectures have merit in different contexts, highlighting the importance of architecture experimentation in GAN development.

 ## Setup & Installation
 To run the project locally, we use [`uv`](https://github.com/astral-sh/uv) for clean, reproducible Python environments: